jhpyle/docassemble/_docs/config.md

 order to allow image uploads of any resolution, use `None` as the override value.

+## <a name="celery processes"></a>Number of concurrent background tasks

+**docassemble** uses [Celery] to execute background tasks.
+The [Celery] system is able to execute multiple tasks concurrently.
+The number of concurrent processes is limited by default to the number of CPU cores on the machine.
+If you want to increase the number of processes, set the `celery processes` directive.

+{% highlight yaml %}
+celery processes: 15
+{% endhighlight %}

+This value will be passed directly to [Celery]'s [`worker_concurrency`] configuration variable.

 ## <a name="timezone"></a>Setting the time zone

 Functions like [`as_datetime()`] that deal with dates will use a